javrudsky/video-recorder/README.md

 # Video Recorder
-This project is intended to create a simple video recorder and apply some effects by using metal shaders
+This project is intended to create a simple video recorder and apply some effects while recording by using metal shaders